home-assistant-tutorials/01.development-environment/README.md

 ]
 ```

+**IMPORTANT HINT:**

+The directory `www` did belong to `root:root` when I tried this again.
+But Home
+Assistant is running as `vscode:vscode` and could not wirte to it.
+Aditionally
+I could not change it from within the shell of *vscode*.
+I could solve this
+by manually creating the `www/` directory before mounting.
+I guess there is
+a smarter solution than manually fixing this in advance.

 Rebuild the container with the command `Dev Containers: Rebuild Container`.

 Find the official documentation of the mount syntax